 Mostly I enjoy using collage and mixed media as there is such an amazing freedom, no rules just fun experimenting and see what comes?

-I’ve introduced collage/mixed media to my regular weekly classes and I have a day workshop in collage/mixed media on June 27th ‘Summer days’ at Hanger Farm Arts Centre.
+I’ve introduced collage/mixed media to my regular weekly classes and have held one day workshops at various locations.

 Silk painting is a real joy, the silk ink just flows onto the silk and unless a boundary is put on first using Gutta, it will go where ever it wants.
 Not a medium for fine detail but great for abstract work.
 Although if a medium called Aqua Grund is applied to the silk before using the ink and left to dry,a watercolour effect can be achieved.
 The painting can be fixed once dry using either a hot iron or a steamer depending on what ink is used.
 Great for making silk banners/flags and scarves.